TricolorHen061/discordpy-slash/README.md

 # How does it work?

 When you call the `sync_all_commands` function, this library iterates through all commands and automatically determines the paramaters every command needs.
 Then, it adds all commands to Discord.
-When someone runs a slash command, Discord sends an "INTERACTION_CREATE" event to your bot, which the library will detect and respond to by calling the command function.
+When someone runs a slash command, Discord sends an "INTERACTION_CREATE" event to your bot, which the library will detect and respond to by calling the appropriate command function.